ChenYilong/iOS10AdaptationTips/README.md

  5. UIUserNotificationCategory
  6. UIUserNotificationSettings

-Old api also works fine with iOS10, but we had better use the APIs in the User Notifications framework instead.
+Old api also works fine with SDK 'iOS 10.0'(Xcode 8) , but we had better use the APIs in the User Notifications framework instead.

 In addation to these classes, the `handleActionWithIdentifier:forLocalNotification:`, `handleActionWithIdentifier:forRemoteNotification:`, `didReceiveLocalNotification:withCompletion:`, and `didReceiveRemoteNotification:withCompletion:` WatchKit methods.
 Use `handleActionWithIdentifier:forNotification:` and `didReceiveNotification:withCompletion:` instead.
 Also the notification-handling methods in WKExtensionDelegate, such as `didReceiveRemoteNotification:` and `handleActionWithIdentifier:forRemoteNotification:`.
 Instead of using these methods, first create a delegate object that adopts the UNUserNotificationCenterDelegate protocol and implement the appropriate methods.
 Then assign the delegate object to the delegate property of the singleton UNUserNotificationCenter object.

-iOS 10 introduces the User Notifications framework (UserNotifications.framework), independent from UIKit, which supports the delivery and handling of local and remote notifications. so it's' both a new and old framework.
+SDK 'iOS 10.0'(Xcode 8)  introduces the User Notifications framework (UserNotifications.framework), independent from UIKit, which supports the delivery and handling of local and remote notifications. so it's' both a new and old framework.
 You use the classes of this framework to schedule the delivery of local notifications based on specific conditions, such as time or location.
 Apps and app extensions can use this framework to receive and potentially modify local and remote notifications when they are delivered to the user’s device.

-Also introduced in iOS 10, the User Notifications UI framework (UserNotificationsUI.framework) lets you customize the appearance of local and remote notifications when they appear on the user’s device.
+Also introduced in SDK 'iOS 10.0'(Xcode 8) , the User Notifications UI framework (UserNotificationsUI.framework) lets you customize the appearance of local and remote notifications when they appear on the user’s device.
 You use this framework to define an app extension that receives the notification data and provides the corresponding visual representation.
 Your extension can also respond to custom actions associated with those notifications.

 I'll introduce the User Notifications framework in two parts:
  1. Local Notification